→Session Formats 2023

 Knowledge Exchange Sessions

-Interactive sessions focused on casual discussions around a boardroom table, to share knowledge, stories and experiences related to a specific topic.
-To promote the informal nature of the format, presentation slides aren't used.
+Interactive sessions focused on casual discussions to share knowledge, stories and experiences related to a specific topic.

 The agendas of these practical sessions during the main event days offer hands-on activities, exercises and strategies for you to take back and implement in your organisation.